TeeFooLoo/documentation-systems-lab/atlas-commerce-docs/element-flow-overview.md

 * **Complete Design Freedom:** You are never locked into rigid, blocky forms.
 You can completely customize the layout, text, and design to match your brand using standard web styles.

-* **Built-In Protection:** Advanced security rules, like 3D Secure (3DS) and Strong Customer Authentication (SCA), work automatically right inside the payment boxes to keep transactions safe.
+* **Built-In Protection:** Advanced security rules, like 3D Secure (3DS) and Strong Customer Authentication (SCA), work automatically right inside the Elements to keep transactions safe.